NoeBerdoz/my-little-rpg-game/README.md

 When working with scene, make sure to add the needed one on the build
 File -> Build settings, there drag and drop scenes in "Scenes in build"

+### Prefab
+Option Prefab -> Unpacking completely:
+Unpacking a prefab can be useful when you want to modify the individual elements of a prefab or customize them further.
+After unpacking, you have full control over each component, allowing you to make changes without affecting other instances of the prefab.
+It also allows you to access and modify the properties and settings of each component directly.

 # Game Assets
 ## Free
 https://anokolisa.itch.io/dungeon-crawler-pixel-art-asset-pack